New Jersey Senate Commerce Committee Approves Bill to Release Prisoners Early Due to Coronavirus

 According to the bill, inmates considered for early release would be those already set to be released within the year and would not include repeat sex offenders.

-In late July, a bipartisan New Jersey Senate Commerce Committee unanimously voted to approve the release of thousands of inmates early.
+In late July, a bipartisan New Jersey Senate Commerce Committee unanimously voted to approve thousands of inmates’ release early.
 This early release is due to the Covid-19 pandemic, which has taken a particular toll on the New Jersey prison system.
 The bill awaits approval by the full Senate.

 According to the bill, inmates considered for early release would be those already set to be released within the year and would not include repeat sex offenders.
-The bill contains a stipulation that victims will be notified of the corresponding inmate’s early release and offered the option of maintaining legally-mandated distance from the inmate until the full term of their original sentence is reached.
+The bill contains a stipulation that victims will be notified of the corresponding inmate’s early release and offered to maintain legally-mandated distance from the inmate until the full term of their original sentence is reached.

 Under the bill, each inmate’s sentence would be reduced by four months for each month of the pandemic they spend behind bars.
 The limit on this reduction of sentencing would be eight months.
-This means that inmates who are within eight months of the full term of their sentence would be released.
+This means that inmates who are within eight months of their sentence’s full term would be released.
 Such a proposal moved into law would impact thousands of New Jersey inmates, including many juveniles.
 As noted before, perpetual sex offenders are not eligible for this early release.

 Proposed Bill S2519 Critical of State Administration Handling Coronavirus